Dubai Income Tax And Taxation System Explained

-Every person’s position is unique, and you have to be fully clear about your tax status and obligation for taxation at home or abroad – mistakes can cost dearly when it comes to tax!
+Every person’s position is unique, and you have to be fully clear about your tax status and obligation for taxation at home or abroad.
+If you are unsure, seek qualified professional advice.

 In terms of any other taxes in Dubai – they do exist contrary to popular belief.